evainlau/pycao/documentation/curves.rst

    speedConstants=[approachingSpeed,leavingSpeed]

-If you prefer, you can controle the points individually using the parameters
+If you prefer, you can control the points individually using the parameters

 .. code-block:: python